 What does your dream wedding look like?
 Perhaps it’s just you and your beloved saying, “I do,” on a white sandy beach?
 Or do you want all of your friends and family gathered in one spot?
-Whatever your vision, with the average cost of a wedding in the UK loitering at the £27k level, you may be looking for some extra cash to fund your plans.
+Whatever your vision, with the average UK wedding costing £27k, it’s possible you’ll need extra funds to the cover the cost of your big day.

 If saving up for a few more years is out of the question, a wedding loan could help you make those upfront payments and deposits for caterers, venues and dresses.
 So if you need to top up your nest egg to pay for your nuptials, could a wedding loan work for you?

 What is a Wedding Loan?

 A wedding loan is a personal loan taken out with the specific intention of funding your wedding day.
 You may want to borrow a few thousand pounds to give your own savings a boost, or a larger amount to cover all the costs.

 A typical wedding loan may be between £10 and £15k, paid back over five years.
 As an unsecured personal loan it will be paid back in agreed installments each month to cover the amount borrowed and a fixed rate of interest.
 This means it should be easy to budget when paying back your borrowing.